 Peter Wittenberg was born into a musical family of Latvian and Russian heritage.
 His father played guitar and viola and his mother was an opera singer.
 He began piano studies at an early age and at the age of 16, he won the Bronislaw Kaper award from the Los Angeles Philharmonic performing the Prokofiev 2nd Piano Concerto.
 Since then he has performed in international concert halls such as the Frankfurt Alte Oper, the Menuhin Festival Gstaad, the Grossersaal of the Mozarteum Stiftung, the Athenaeum Bucharest, the Allerheiligen Hofkirche in Munich, Carnegie Weill Hall and Alice Tully Hall in New York City, the Baden-Baden Philharmonie, and many others.

-Piano studies at Indiana University with Lev Vlassenko, Vitaly Margulis, and at the Juilliard School of Music in New York with Jerome Lowenthal, chamber music with Jacob Lateiner and Samuel Sanders.
-Post-graduate studies with Maurizio Pollini at the Accademia Chigiana in Siena.
+Piano studies at Indiana University with Lev Vlassenko, and at the Juilliard School of Music in New York with Jerome Lowenthal, chamber music with Jacob Lateiner and Samuel Sanders.
+Additional studies with Vitaly Margulis and with Maurizio Pollini at the Accademia Chigiana in Siena.
 Conducting studies in the St. Petersburg Conservatory in Russia in the class of Alexander Polischuk and Ilya Musin.
 He has participated extensively in masterclasses with Halina Czerny-Stefańska, Béla Síki, Dmitri Bashkirov, Lev Naumov, and Fou Ts’ong.
 In chamber music master classes with Christoph Poppen, Gerhard Schulz, András Keller, Rainer Kussmaul, Heinrich Schiff, and Paul Roczek.
 He received imporant musical impulses from musical encounters with members of the Hagen Quartet.